decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 Media types are based on the conventions of [RFC6838](https://tools.ietf.org/html/rfc6838).
 Similar to [RFC7515](https://tools.ietf.org/html/rfc7515#section-4.1.9), the `application/` prefix MAY be omitted and the recipient MUST treat media types not containing `/` as having the `application/` prefix present.

-### DIDComm Plaintext Messages
+#### DIDComm Plaintext Messages

 A DIDComm message in its plaintext form, not packaged into any protective envelope, is known as a **DIDComm plaintext message**.
 Plaintext messages lack confidentiality and integrity guarantees, and are repudiable.
 They are therefore not normally transported across security boundaries.
 However, this may be a helpful format to inspect in debuggers, since it exposes underlying semantics, and it is the format used in this spec to give examples of headers and other internals.
 Depending on ambient security, plaintext may or may not be an appropriate format for DIDComm data at rest.

 When higher-level protocols are built atop DIDComm, applications remove the protective envelope(s) and process the plaintext that's inside.
 Specs for higher-level protocols typically document message structure and provide examples in this format; protective envelopes are assumed but ignored as a low-level detail.

-Applications running one or more DIDComm-based protocols may wish to define their own media types for the protocols they support.
-Absent such customization, the preferred media type for a generic DIDComm plaintext message SHOULD be `application/didcomm-plain+json`.
-This correctly conveys the fact that code handling such content functions at a different level from DIDComm's security and routing, and that generic JSON tools and actions are likely to be a helpful fallback in processing the content.

-DIDComm plaintext messages are also correctly understood as JWM content (see [Plaintext Message Structure](#plaintext-message-structure), below).
-Thus a media type for JWMs MIGHT be an accurate but more generic way to categorize them.
-However, not all JWMs are DIDComm messages, so this categorization is suboptimal.
-Similarly, `application/json` is true, but overly generic and therefore not recommended.
+The media type for a generic DIDComm plaintext message MUST be `application/didcomm-plain+json`.
+DIDComm plaintext messages are also correctly understood as JWM content (see [Plaintext Message Structure](#plaintext-message-structure), below) and the media type MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7515#section-4.1.9) of the DIDComm plaintext message header.

 When persisted as a file or attached as a payload in other contexts, the file extension for DIDComm plaintext messages SHOULD be `dcpm`, giving a globbing pattern of `*.dcpm`; this SHOULD be be read as "Star Dot D C P M" or as "D C P M" files.
 We imagine people will reference this media type by saying, "I am looking at a DIDComm Plaintext Message file", or "This database record is in DIDComm Plaintext format", or "Does my editor have a DIDComm Plaintext Message plugin?"
 A possible icon for this file format depicts green JSON text in a message bubble ([svg](../collateral/dcpm.svg) | [256x256](../collateral/dcpm-256.png) | [128x128](../collateral/dcpm-128.png) | [64x64](../collateral/dcpm-64.png)):

 ![DIDComm Plaintext Message Icon](../collateral/dcpm-128.png)

-### DIDComm Signed Message
+#### DIDComm Signed Message

-A **DIDComm signed message** is a JWS envelope that associates a non-repudiable signature with the plaintext message inside it.
+A **DIDComm signed message** is a signed [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01) envelope that associates a non-repudiable signature with the plaintext message inside it.

 Signed messages are not necessary to provide message integrity (tamper evidence), or to prove the sender to the recipient.
 Both of these guarantees automatically occur with the authenticated encryption in DIDComm encrypted messages.
 Signed messages are only necessary when the origin of plaintext must be provable to third parties, or when the sender can't be proven to the recipient by authenticated encryption because the recipient is not known in advance (e.g., in a broadcast scenario).
 Adding a signature when one is not needed [can degrade rather than enhance security because it relinquishes the sender's ability to speak off the record](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0049-repudiation/README.md#summary).
 We therefore expect signed messages to be used in a few cases, but not as a matter of course.

 When a message is *both* signed and encrypted, the plaintext is signed, and then the signed envelope is encrypted.
 The opposite order is not used, since it would imply that the signer committed to opaque data (which is unsafe and undermines non-repudiation).

-The [media type](https://tools.ietf.org/html/rfc6838) of a DIDComm signed message SHOULD be `application/didcomm-signed+json`.
+The [media type](https://tools.ietf.org/html/rfc6838) of a DIDComm signed message MUST be `application/didcomm-signed+json`.

-Because a DIDComm signed message is also a JWS, a true but less specific media type MIGHT be `application/jose`.
-(Although `application/jwt` is a registered media type, `application/jwe` and `application/jws` [are not](https://tools.ietf.org/html/rfc7516#section-9).
-This is [deliberate](https://mailarchive.ietf.org/arch/msg/jose/FRTPwiOLOc5DILfY_QFZyemn9VU/).)
-Using the more generic type is not recommended, as content categorized in this way is unlikely to get the DIDComm-specific handling it needs.
-Similarly, it is also true but overly generic and therefore not recommended to describe a DIDComm signed message as `application/json`.

 The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7515#section-4.1.9) of the JWS and the media type of the payload MUST be set in the `cty` [property](https://tools.ietf.org/html/rfc7515#section-4.1.10) of the JWS.